kean/DFImageManager/README.md

 ##### Advanced
 - Customize different parts of the framework using dependency injection
-- Compose image tasks using `DFCompositeImageTask`.
-You might use it to show a low-resolution placeholder first and swap to a higher-res one when it is loaded.
-Or implement custom [revalidation policies](https://github.com/kean/DFImageManager/wiki/Advanced-Image-Caching-Guide#custom-revalidation-using-dfcompositeimagetask)
 - Create custom image managers
 - [Compose image managers](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager) into a tree of responsibility
-- Extend `DFImageManaging` API using `DFProxyImageManager`

 ## <a name="h_getting_started"></a>Getting Started
 - Download the latest [release](https://github.com/kean/DFImageManager/releases) version